-Mrs T Gibbons is a Director of the Investment Adviser.
-Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Directors of Global Fund Services Ltd., the Bermuda Administrator and Directors of, and directly and indirectly hold shares in, Aurum Fund Management Ltd. Mr A Sweidan is a Director of the Investment Adviser and hold shares directly and indirectly in Aurum Fund Management Ltd. Mr D R Cottingham is a Director of, and directly and indirectly holds shares in, Aurum Fund Management Ltd. Mr. A J Stent-Torriani is a director of the Investment Adviser and is a Director and Shareholder of Monaco Asset Management S.A.M.
+Mrs T Gibbons is a Director of the Investment Adviser and Aurum Fund Management Ltd. Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Directors of Global Fund Services Ltd., the Bermuda Administrator and Directors of, and directly and indirectly hold shares in, Aurum Fund Management Ltd. Mr A Sweidan is a Director of the Investment Adviser and holds shares in Aurum Fund Management Ltd. Mr D R Cottingham is a Director of, and directly and indirectly holds shares in, Aurum Fund Management Ltd. Mr. A J Stent-Torriani is a director of the Investment Adviser and is a Director and Shareholder of Monaco Asset Management S.A.M.